-These lip balms are also much safer to use than store-bought lip balm, since all ingredients are edible.
+These lip balms are also much safer to use than store-bought lip balm since all the ingredients are edible.
 (They won’t taste good, but they aren’t harmful if you do ingest some!)
 The hardest part of making the lip balm is pouring the mixture into the little tubes!

-(Also, please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
-It will not change your cost and I truly appreciate your support to keep this blog up and running.)
+Affiliate Disclosure: Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
+It will not change your cost.
+As an Amazon Associate, I earn from qualifying purchases.
+For more information, see my disclosures page.)

 - coconut oil-I use refined unless I am making coconut lime lip balm

 - beeswax pellets

 - shea butter or cocoa butter, (I usually use shea butter unless I’m making chocolate peppermint lip balm.)